Bachelor of Arts in Industrial Design CW707

 What is the Course about?

-This three-year programme equips students with knowledge and skills in design; engineering; technology; materials; manufacturing processes; computer aided design, model making and marketing.
+This course equips students with knowledge and skills in design, presentation, technical detailing, model making, professional practice and research.

-The programme blends creative design skills with entrepreneurial and business problem-solving skills, ensuring graduates emerge with a pragmatic approach to industrial design.
-The Industrial Design programme was developed in conjunction with the small to medium size (SME) business sector so that students are equipped with both the creative and broader business skills required by industry.
-In Year 2 students can opt to take either a one semester-long work placement or a study abroad option.
+The course blends creative problem solving design skills with business and an entrepreneurial spirit, ensuring graduates emerge with a pragmatic approach to industrial design.
+In Year 2 students must take either a semester-long work placement or a study abroad option.

-- Studio-based programme that nurtures a culture of investigation and creativity.
+- Studio-based course that nurtures a culture of investigation and creativity.
 Each year group have their own studio space with access to workshops and computer facilities.

-- On-going collaboration with industry across all years of the programme to allow student to experience the design process in action.
+- On-going collaboration with industry across all years of the course to allow students to experience the design process in action.